ubccr/ccrdocs/pages/portals/coldfront.md

 resource.
 Research faculty, principal investigators, and teaching faculty are able to create projects in ColdFront and request allocations to CCR resources for themselves and their group members or students.

 Getting started with ColdFront is easy and all you need is a CCR user account.
-If you don't have one yet, use [these instructions](../getting-access.md) to create yourself an account.
+If you don't have one yet, use [CCR's getting access documentation](../getting-access.md) to create yourself an account.
 Faculty members and principal investigators (PIs) can use ColdFront to:

 - [Request an Allocation](#request-an-allocation)
 - [Add or Remove users](#add-or-remove-users)